drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 <details>
 <summary>Hint 3.7a</summary>
 You already have the zone (k) where nuclear burning is at its peak.
 Simply include the radius of that zone using s% r(k)/Rsun following the steps as before.
+Remember to set how_many_extra_history_columns = 2 at this point.
 </details>

 <details>